pyeve/eve/docs/features.rst

 -------------------
 Eve supports automatic version control of documents.
 By default, this setting is turned off, but it can be turned globally or configured individually for each resource.
-To enable version control, Eve creates a shadow collection that stores the old versions of documents.
+When enabled, Eve provides version control by storing versions of documents in a shadow collection.
 All HTTP methods act on the latest version of the document except when retrieving an indivual item.
-In this case, an addition query parameter of ``?version=VERSION`` can be used to point to a specific version or to ``all`` versions.
-Additional fields ``_version`` and ``_latest_version`` get automatically added to responses when versioning is turned on.
+In this case, an addition query parameter of ``?version=VERSION`` can be used to point to a specific version.
+Special values of  ``?version=all`` and  ``?version=diffs`` are also valid.
+Additional fields ``_version`` and ``_latest_version`` get automatically added to documents when versioning is turned on.

 It is important to note that there are a few non-standard scenarios which could produce unexpected results when versioning it turned on.
 In particular, document